- Child Care Licensing

 - Forms and Documents

 Clients 18 years and younger with private health insurance are required to provide documentation of immunization coverage.
 All immunizations are given on a walk-in basis.
 Click on links below for prices.
 Immunization questions?
-Call (913) 826-1261 and leave a message.
-If you need a copy of your medical records, please complete this Release of Records form and return to us.
+Call 913-826-1261 and leave a message.
+If you need a copy of your immunization records, call 913-826-1200.

 Immunization Clinic Hours (Olathe & Mission):

 - Monday - 8:00 a.m. - 4:00 p.m.